yntha/bitlife-edit/README.md

 ## Usage
 #### The Save Editor
 bitlife-edit comes with a REPL that allows you to edit save files interactively.
+With the save editor, you are also able to edit values that aren't normally accessible in the dump, like your age.
 To start it, run:
 ```sh
 bitlife-edit.exe -r -m <mono dll path> <saveFile.data>
 ```